philipahlberg/wasmfmt/README.md

 A tool for formatting your `.wat` code according to style rules.

-It can be used as either a command-line tool or a Rust library.
+It can be used as either a command-line tool or as a library.

 For more information on how to use the library, see the [API docs](https://docs.rs/wasmfmt).